FrancescoSaverioZuppichini/glasses-2.0/docs/index.md

 ## Motivations
 Almost all existing implementations of the most famous model are written with very bad coding practices, what today is called research code.
 We struggled to understand some of the implementations even if in the end were just a few lines of code.

-Most of them are missing a global structure, they used tons of code repetition, they are not easily customizable and not tested.
+Most of them are missing a global structure, they used tons of code repetition, and they are not easily customizable and not tested.
 Thus, not easy to share and use by everybody.

 ### Comparison with other libraries

-Where does *glasses* stand across this amazing work of open source?
+Where do *glasses* stand across this amazing work of open source?

 * [Transformers](https://github.com/huggingface/transformers) is not a model toolbox, therefore you cannot compose and share individual building components.
-Moreover, their phisolofy of one model one file creates a lot of code repetition creating huge model files hard to read and to understand.
+Moreover, their philosophy of one model one file creates a lot of code repetition creating huge model files hard to read and understand.

     Their testing approach, even if more robust than ours, increase the development time due to the amount of work required to make the model pass the tests.

     Moreover, we are not motivated by financial gains.
-Thus, we don't follow the hype blindy.
+Thus, we don't follow the hype blindly.

 * [IceVision](https://airctic.com/0.12.0/) is a great library to train models in different vision tasks.
-The main different between glasses is that they don't "own" the model, they rely on third party libraries with custom adapters.
+The main difference between glasses is that they don't "own" the model, they rely on third-party libraries with custom adapters.

-    This strategy makes it easier to increase the pool of available models, but a minor change in one dependencies may break the whole codebase.
+    This strategy makes it easier to increase the pool of available models, but a minor change in one dependency may break the whole codebase.

-    Our goal is also *to teach*, for this reason we implemented all the model we use in a (hopefully) clear and conside way.
+    Our goal is also *to teach*, for this reason, we implemented all the models we use in a (hopefully) clear and concise way.

 * [OpenMMLab](https://github.com/open-mmlab) team has different amazing libraries for each vision task.
 However, they are fragmented and not easy to use due to the configuration system.

-    Their configuration system is not typed, therefore is impossible for the end user to know what to place inside it.
-They used inheritance in configuration, making it really challanging to have a full view of the system.
+    Their configuration system is not typed, therefore is impossible for the end-user to know what to place inside it.
+They used inheritance in configuration, making it challenging to have a full view of the system.

-    Finally, their trained is a close box; very hard to extend.
+    Finally, their `Trainer` is a closed box; very hard to extend.
 We will rely on [Lightning](https://www.pytorchlightning.ai/)

 * [Detectron2](https://github.com/facebookresearch/detectron2).
 If you were able to use it, you are my hero.